 For example, if you’ve been teaching high school science but want to venture into the medical research field, your classroom experience may have more crossover potential than you first thought.

 A scientist working in a medical university lab, for instance, may oversee undergraduates helping to carry out the research.
-Similarly, strong communications skills honed from teaching classes may make you a whiz at presenting research findings.
+Similarly, strong communication skills honed from teaching classes may make you a whiz at presenting research findings.

 3. Think of Yourself as a Matchmaker